FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 - view the site: expect to see all of those integration plugins doing their thing with no missing icons
 - deactivate all of those integration testing plugins and activate `plugin-epsilon`: expect a fatal error admin notice in the admin UI, but it should not crash WordPress or throw an exception with stack trace in the browser.
 - ( If you know how to properly test with `plugin-sigma`--it's more complicated--go for it. )
+- verify that we're not overriding `window._` (lodash), `window.React` (or any other [relevant globals](https://make.wordpress.org/core/2018/12/06/javascript-packages-and-interoperability-in-5-0-and-beyond/)).
+See also [this forum topic](https://wordpress.org/support/topic/lodash-overrides-window-_-underscore-js-variable/).

 9. Check out and update the plugin svn repo into `wp-svn` (the scripts expect to find a subdirectory with exactly that name in that location)